omrezkeypie/BezierPath/README.md

 * BezierPath.new(Positions,CurveSize)

-Takes in a table of positions which will be used as the waypoints for the spline and takes in a number (maximum is 3) to control the size of the curve between the waypoints and returns the path object.
+Takes in a table of positions which will be used as the waypoints for the spline and takes in a number to control the size of the curve between the waypoints and returns the path object.

 * Path:CalculateUniformCFrame(T)